alyant/Toy_Probz/README.md

 # Toy_Probz

-We all have to practice, righyt?
+We all have to practice, right?